 Is there anything else that you’d like to share?

 “The biggest thing with Laserfiche is that it’s so easy to develop things quickly and easily.
 With a quick meeting with one of our stakeholders, I can develop what they’re looking for to get it out there.
 Initially, just get the functionality out there, get it adopted, get it used, and then make yourself available to improve.
 In these times working remotely, it’s important to get the functionality out there.
 Fast is good.
 Don’t let best be the enemy of better!
 Just keep pushing and keep doing your best.
-The tools are there are great.
+The [Laserfiche] tools are great.
 MCCi has outstanding support if you need it, and use the resources at your availability.”